 The foundation of every school is its educational program.
-The purpose of the goal is to ensure that all students who choose to enroll with Five Keys receive a high quality education provided by trained and appropriately credentialed teachers which prepares them for their chosen post-graduation path.
-Additionally, this goal
+The purpose of the goal is to ensure that all students who enroll with Five Keys receive a high quality education provided by trained and appropriately credentialed teachers.
+The metrics aligned to this goal reflect student academic growth through credits achieved, growth on internal benchmarks and state assessments, and completion of a-g and CTE pathways.